Evaluating the Performance of Approximation Mechanisms under Budget Constraints: On the Optimal Mechanisms for

 }

-In this appendix we show the optimality of the mechanism constructed for \autoref{Ex:public-v}.
+In this appendix, we show that every optimal ex-post mechanism for \autoref{Ex:public-v} must have an infinite menu.
 We consider a single bidder with \textit{publicly-known} value and private budget.
 Let the buyer's valuation be public and equal to $\hat v > 1$.
-Let the buyer's budget $W$ be private and distributed continuously on $[0,1]$ --- assume uniform distribution for the explicit revenue calculation below; the structural optimality argument does not require uniformity.
+Let the buyer's budget $W$ be private and distributed continuously on $[0,1]$.
+We assume a uniform distribution for the explicit revenue calculation below; the structural optimality argument does not require uniformity.